kiptoobarchok/adFriend/README.md

 - Data saved locally and managed via extension board
 - Fetching quotes randomly and displaying them on default page with top 3 prioritized tasks
 - Visually appealing UI
+- Widgets for `Quotes`, `Top 3 urgent and important tasks` and `Eisenhower Matrix quadrant with tasks in each.`

 # Screenshot of the extension
 ![Adfriend extension](./files/Screenshot%20from%202025-02-15%2000-36-37.png)

+### Roadmap
+1. `Phase 1` : Initial MVP development and testing
+2. `Phase 2`: User feedback and feature enhancements
+3. `Phase 3`: integrating AI and more customization tools and using more scalable tech stack

 #### Techstack